waleedahmed0710/makeitwave.com/docs/data/docs/products/vehicletracker/source/warranty.rst

 • Connect the equipment into an outlet on a circuit different from that to which the receiver is connected.
 • Consult the dealer or an experienced radio/television technician for help.

-Any changes or modifications not expressly approved by Wave could void your authority to operate this device.
+Any changes or modifications not expressly approved by Wave® could void your authority to operate this device.

 Safety Compliance
 -----------------